dinedal/textql/Readme.md

 Example session:
 ![textql_usage_session](https://raw.github.com/dinedal/textql/master/textql_usage.gif)

+## Major changes!

+Since there has been some time since the initial release of textql, I've made some improvements as well as made the project much more modular.
+There's also been a additional performance tweaks and added functionality, but this comes at the cost of breaking the original command line flags and changing the install command.

 ## Key differences between textql and sqlite importing

 - sqlite import will not accept stdin, breaking unix pipes. textql will happily do so.
 - textql supports quote escaped delimiters, sqlite does not.
+- textql leverages the sqlite in memory database feature as much as possible and only touches disk if asked.

 ## Is it any good?